openstack-infra/system-config/doc/source/irc.rst

 Teams can add their channel and go through the standard code review process to get the bot added to their channel.
 The configuration is organized by channel, with each project that a channel is interested in listed under the channel.

+Please also add the openstackinfra account as a channel founder:

+/msg chanserv access #channel add openstackinfra +AFRfiorstv